sxfszwr/JavaFx-SWT/README.md

 # JavaFx-SWT
-How to user javafx in swt
+How to use javafx in swt